jwodder/rst2json/README.rst

    document.
 This object only appears in the output when the target format is LaTeX or XeLaTeX.
 The fields of the dictionary are as follows:

+   ``language`` : string
+      The name of the document language (set via the |language_code|_ configuration option) in a form recognized by Babel.
+If Docutils does not recognize the language, this will be the empty string.
+Note that, when the language is not English, ``latex.requirements`` will already contain the appropriate ``\usepackage[LANGUAGE]{babel}`` command; the
+      purpose of this field is to be able to set the language in the document options.

    ``requirements`` : rendered string
       Required packages and setup, mostly consisting of ``\includepackage`` commands needed for the markup in ``content.body``.
 In a templated